Yiyi-Luo/Project-III-Advancing-Public-Safety-Data-Insights-for-Seattle-s-Mayoral-Race/README.md

 <img width="651" alt="Cross Validation Scores" src="https://github.com/Yiyi-Luo/Advancing-Public-Safety-Data-Insights-for-Seattle-s-Mayoral-Race/assets/149438809/5637ce46-23c3-45dc-b41c-8e8e736e3e3a">

-## **Evaluation**

-**1. Cross-Validation Technique:** Utilized cross-validation to assess the robustness of the predictive model, ensuring generalizability across different data samples;

-**2. Accuracy Assessment:** Employed the score() function, also known as the accuracy score, as a primary metric to measure the overall correctness of the model's predictions;

-**3. Detailed Performance Metrics:** Analyzed the confusion matrix to visualize true positives, true negatives, false positives, and false negatives, providing insight into the type of errors made by the model

 ## **Our Best Model: Random Forest**

 **Overall accuracy** of **77%** on the test dataset